Job prospects Computer Systems Analyst in Nova Scotia

 - A moderate number of positions will become available due to retirements.

-Demand for this occupation is expected to remain strong with continuing growth anticipated in the information technology field.
+Demand for this occupation is expected to remain strong with continuing growth anticipated in the information technology (IT) field.
 A very large proportion of the employers are located in Halifax which has a diverse technology-based economy.
 The greatest demand will continue to be for employees with five or more years of experience, and with leading-edge skills particularly oriented towards business applications.
+The rapid evolution of the IT industry means that job prospects may depend heavily on specific skills.
+Remote hiring is common in the IT field, so jobseekers may benefit from including remote opportunities in their job search.
 New graduates of modern co-op programs should have less difficulty breaking into the labour market than those from traditional programs.

 Here are some key facts about Information systems analysts and consultants in the Nova Scotia region: